thomykay/dhbw-projectmanagement1/lesson 205 - looking back and forward/lesson 205 - slides.md

 ---

-## What does it mean to be **READY**?
+## What does it mean to be **READY** for a story?

 1. Defined clearly enough that all team members understand what must be done
-   * Includes team-developed tasking, if needed
+   * Includes team-developed (sub)-tasks, if needed
    * Assume some ongoing discussion to refine, coordinate and clarify
 2. Includes clear statement of resulting business value that allows the Product Owner to prioritize
 3. Includes any required enabling specs, wire frames, etc.
-4. Fully meet INVEST criteria for user stories
+4. Meet INVEST criteria
    * Estimated and sized to complete easily within one sprint
 5. Free from external dependencies
-   * I.e. there is nothing beyond the team's control that must be done first in order to complete the story
+   * I.e. there is nothing beyond the team's control that must be done first in order to complete the story.

 See also [Definition of Ready@Scrum.inc](https://www.scruminc.com/definition-of-ready/)